Rob-Lucas/My-Portfolio-/README.md

 ---
 Email:rsl.76.fib@gmail.com
 ---
+## Recent updates:
+- 20230627
+Uploaded a games branch that I have done for fun in the past.

 ## Python
 The presented files within this Python Branch are all python based Data Structure I have done in the past.
 Not all are complete in full but are mostly completed.
 If there are questions about any of the provided information please feel free to reach out VIA email.